Dictionary » Negative Words » Extradite

 Example Sentences:

-• The government is working to Extradite the fugitive from abroad.
+• The government is working to extradite the fugitive after investigators identified the location of key evidence.

 Extradite Synonyms: